robharrop/robharrop.github.io/_drafts/queue-networks.md

 $$M/M/c$$ model has two main drawbacks: each server must have the same service rate, and there's no mechanism for modelling the overhead of routing between servers.
-A model that has a single queue for what is in reality multiple queues isn't sufficient.
-In this post, I'll explain how queues can be arranged in networks that capture the cost of routing and allow for servers with different service rates.
+A model that has a single queue for what is in reality multiple queues ignores important real-world system characteristics.
+In this post, I'll explain how we can arrange queues into networks that capture the cost of routing and allow for servers with different service rates.

 ## Open Jackson Networks

 We're going to concern ourselves with a particular class of queue network called **open Jackson networks**.
-The 'open' portion of the name refers to the fact that customers arrive from outside the system much like the queues we've seen so far.
-In a closed Jackson network, there are no arrivals from the outside and customers never leave the system; in other words the amount of work in the system is fixed.
+The 'open' in the name refers to the fact that customers arrive from outside the system much like the queues we've seen so far.
+In a closed Jackson network, there are no arrivals from the outside and customers never leave the system; in other words the amount of work in the system is constant.

 The most interesting characteristic of Jackson networks is that they have a product form solution for the steady-state distribution.
-This is a rather grand way of saying that we can calculate the overall steady-state distribution by treating each component as if it were operating independently.
-For a network to behave in this manner, all routing between queues in the network must be _Markovian_, that is customers are routed from one queue to the network _probabilistically_.
+This is a rather grand way of saying that we can calculate the steady-state distribution of the network by treating each queue as if it were operating independently.
+For a network to behave in this manner, all routing between queues in the network must be _Markovian_, that is routing of customers between nodes in the network is _probabilistic_.

-At first glance, the requirement to route probabilistically might seem rather restrictive, but in reality it requires only a small change in mindset.
+At first glance, the requirement to route probabilistically might seem rather restrictive, but in reality it merely requires a small change in mindset.
 If our real world system routes traffic between $$n$$ servers in a round-robin fashion, then our model can route between $$n$$ queues with probability $$1/n$$.

 ## Modelling Load Balanced Servers